Otoyol 5

 The western part of the Bursa Beltway, which is part of the O-5, was completed during the 2000s.
 The rest of the O-5 has been under construction since the early 2010s, with the first portion opened from Altinova to Gemlik in April 2016.
-As of April 2017, the O-5 is open in two separate sections: the 105.5 km section from its northern terminus in Gebze to Bursa, across the Osman Gazi Bridge along with a 18.2 km section from Kemalpaşa to its southern terminus in İzmir.
+As of April 2017, the O-5 is open in two separate sections: the 105.5 km section from its northern terminus in Kocaeli, Gebze to Bursa, across the Osman Gazi Bridge along with a 18.2 km section from Kemalpaşa to its southern terminus in İzmir.
 The final section, Karacabey to Akhisar, opened on August 5, 2019.